-Before foods could be analyzed for vitamin D for inclusion in SR22, analytical methodology had to be developed that could be used for a variety of food matrices (Byrdwell, 2008).
+Before foods could be analyzed for vitamin D for inclusion in SR, analytical methodology had to be developed that could be used for a variety of food matrices (Byrdwell, 2008).
 Although a single method is not required for USDA-sponsored analyses, all participating laboratories must demonstrate that their analysis of quality control materials falls within an acceptable range of values.
-For vitamin D, all methods involved extraction with solvent(s), cleanup steps, and quantification by HPLC or by HPLC and LC/MS. In the absence of certified quality control materials for vitamin D, NDL, in collaboration with Virginia Tech, developed five matrix-specific materials, one of which was sent with every batch of foods to be analyzed.
+For vitamin D, all methods involved extraction with solvent(s), cleanup steps, and quantification by HPLC or by HPLC and LC/MS. In the absence of certified quality control materials for vitamin D, NDL, in collaboration with Virginia Tech, developed five matrixspecific materials, one of which was sent with every batch of foods to be analyzed.
 The materials were: vitamin D3 fortified fluid milk, a vitamin D3 fortified multigrain ready-to-eat cereal, orange juice fortified with calcium and vitamin D3, pasteurized process cheese fortified with vitamin D3, and canned red salmon, a natural source of D3 (Phillips et al. 2008).
 Vitamin D may also be present as 25-hydroxycholecalciferol in some foods such as fish, meat, and poultry.
 At this point the analytical methodology used to determine this metabolite of vitamin D has not been sufficiently validated; when work on this validation is completed 25-hydroxycholecalciferol values will be provided in future releases of SR.

-Once an improved method of analysis was developed (Byrdwell, 2008), and the labortories certified, a selection of foods, representing natural vitamin D sources and fortified sources, were chosen for sampling and analysis under the National Food and Nutrient Analysis Program (Haytowitz et al. 2008).
+Once an improved method of analysis was developed (Byrdwell, 2008), and the laboratories certified, a selection of foods, representing natural vitamin D sources and fortified sources, were chosen for sampling and analysis under the NFNAP (Haytowitz et al. 2008).
 Analyses have been completed for raw eggs and the following fortified products: fluid milk at 4 fat levels, reduced fat chocolate milk, fruit yogurt, and orange juice.
 Current analytical values for fish are based on limited analyses; additional samples are being analyzed and values will be updated in future SR releases.
 Vitamin D analyses have also been completed for selected cuts/pieces of chicken, pork, and beef.

-Cholecalciferol (vitamin $D_3$ ; Nutr.
+Cholecalciferol (vitamin D_3 ; Nutr.
 No. 326) is the form naturally occurring in animal products and the form most commonly added to fortified foods.
-Ergocalciferol (vitamin $D_2$ ; Nutr.
+Ergocalciferol (vitamin D_2 ; Nutr.
 No. 325) is the form found in plants and is sometimes added to fortified foods, such as soy milk.
-In SR22, vitamin D (Nutr.
-No. 328) is defined as the sum of vitamin $D_2$ and vitamin $D_3$ .
+In SR23, vitamin D (Nutr.
+No. 328) is defined as the sum of vitamin D_2 and vitamin D_3 .

-Vitamin D values in SR22 are being provided in both micrograms ( $\mu g$ ) and International Units (IU) to support both the analytical unit ( $\mu g$ ) and the unit (IU) that is currently used in nutrient labeling of foods in the U.S. The biological activity of vitamin D is given as 40 IU/ $\mu g$ .
-Where available, specific isomers of vitamin D are reported only in $\mu g$ .
+Vitamin D values in SR23 are provided in both micrograms (μg) and International Units (IU) to support both the analytical unit (μg) and the unit (IU) that is currently used in nutrient labeling of foods in the U.S. The biological activity of vitamin D is given as 40 IU/ μg .
+Where available, specific isomers of vitamin D are reported only in μg .
 Calculations for vitamin D in SR include: